axelvaldez/radical-companies/_posts/radical-model/2023-03-04-ensembles-collaboratives-networks.markdown

 ---

 <div style="display:none;">
- <p>Jose and I have been going back and forth between networks, collaboraties, and ensembles.
+ <p>Jose and I have been going back and forth between networks, collaboratives, and ensembles.
 This is the case for ensemble.</p>
 </div>

 <h1>&nbsp;</h1>